 Which option you choose should be based on sleeping preferences and how much temperatures where you live swing throughout the year.
 If you have cold winters and hot summers, it may make more sense to combine a mid-weight duvet with a blanket so you can reduce a layer when it gets hot.

 General rule: If you prefer a duvet cover in a solid color, always opt for fabric that has an interesting, textured look.
 This otherwise plain gray duvet has a soft, stonewashed appearance, which instantly gives it more visual appeal.
 (Consider how mundane this light gray cotton duvet cover is, in comparison.)

-Stone & Beam Washed Linen Stripe Duvet Cover Set
+Simple & Opulence Washed Flax Stripe Duvet Cover Set

-A classic stripe pattern pairs well with the textured look and feel of linen.
+A classic stripe pattern pairs well with the textured look of flax.
 This pattern and texture is extremely versatile, and would work equally well in a man’s bedroom with an industrial, mid-century modern, or modern farmhouse theme.

 Trying to decorate your home on a budget in a style you can actually be proud of?
 You have to read our full guide to the 18 best stores for affordable home decor.